 If you are still sitting on some 3V cards, help may be at hand – but you must act today.

-On January 3rd, 3V sent an email to all registered customers which looked like this:
+On January 3rd, 3V sent an email to all registered customers.

 It outlined the changes to the regulatory regime governing 3V cards.
 It also placed a limit on the number of cards you could buy in a year of £25,000.